event1310/service-availability-checker/README.md

 # Setting up the PostgreSQL database
-to start the database, run docker-compose.yml file located in db/ folder
+Tto start the database, run docker-compose.yml file located in *db/* folder\
+Database settings can be found and set in *db/dbconfig.ini*